TSM Journal based Backups

-If you had a journal that was updated every time a file changed then you could just read that journal, no need to scan a file system or check against the TSM database.
+If you had a journal that was updated every time a file changed then you could just read that journal, with no need to scan a file system or check against the TSM database.
 This is exactly what TSM Journal Based Backup does.
 A TSM Journal Daemon process runs on your client and traps file changes as they happen then records them in a journal file.
 A TSM backup then reads the journal file.
 New or update file or directory events cause those objects to be backed up, while delete events are passed to TSM for deletion processing.
 The journal will contain only one entry for each object, recording the latest change to that object.
 Once a journal entry is processed, TSM deletes it from the journal file.

 Journaling does not work well with very active file systems as the journals quickly become large and processing them almost takes as much effort as processing the filespace.
 Journaling works very well for large archive file systems that contain millions of files, but only a few hundred of them change every day.
-However even then it should not be used to completely replace a true incremental backup as some types of file change can be missed by journaling and some file deletions might be missed if the system is very busy.
+However even then it should not be used to totally replace a true incremental backup as some types of file change can be missed by journaling and some file deletions might be missed if the system is very busy.
 IBM recommends that if you use journaling, you still schedule an occasional full incremental backup.

 Journal based backups can be implemented on Windows and AIX clients.